Carl Kidd

-Carl Edward Kidd (born June 10, 1973 in Pine Bluff, Arkansas) is a former American football linebacker and defensive back who played in both the National Football League and the Canadian Football League.
+Carl Edward Kidd (born June 10, 1973) is an American former professional football linebacker and defensive back who played in both the National Football League (NFL) and the Canadian Football League (CFL).
+He played college football for the Arkansas Razorbacks and was signed by the Oakland Raiders as an undrafted free agent.

-High school and college years
+Early life and college

-Kidd played high school football at Pine Bluff Dollarway High School, and then played at Northeastern Oklahoma A&M College.
+Kidd played high school football at Dollarway High School in Pine Bluff, Arkansas, and then played at Northeastern Oklahoma A&M College.
 Kidd later played cornerback and safety at the University of Arkansas, lettering in 1993 and 1994.
 As a senior Kidd led the team in punt returns and won the Steve Little Award for the top Razorback special teams player.
 Following his senior season, Kidd was selected to play in the Blue-Gray Classic all-star game in Montgomery, Alabama.

 Professional career

 Oakland Raiders

-Kidd was signed as a free agent by the Oakland Raiders after not being taken in the 1995 NFL Draft.
+Kidd was signed as a free agent by the Oakland Raiders after not being taken in the 1995 NFL draft.
 He played a combined 29 games for the Oakland Raiders in 1995 and 1996.
 Kidd played in all sixteen games for the Raiders in 1996, grabbing the only interception in his NFL career and returning 29 kickoffs for 622 yards.
 Kidd then spent 3 years in various NFL camps before being signed as a free agent with the BC Lions in 2000.